aarsonline/aarsonline.github.io/class1/trp/REF.md

+Musante, Luciana, et al. "Mutations of the aminoacyl-tRNA SARS and WARS2 are implicated in the etiology of autosomal recessive intellectual disability."
+Humna mutation 38.6 (2017): 621-636.

 Wang, Mao, et al. "Wars2 is a determinant of angiogenesis."
 Nature Communications 7 (2016): 12061

 Lin, Brian Y., Patricia P. Chan, and Todd M. Lowe. "tRNAviz: explore and visualize tRNA sequence features."
 Nucleic acids research 47.W1 (2019): W542-W547.